The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 7. WHERE ARE PROBATE PAPERS FILED IN FLORIDA?

-8. WHO SUPERVISES THE FLORIDA PROBATE ADMINISTRATION?
+8. WHO SUPERVISES THE MIAMI FLORIDA PROBATE ADMINISTRATION?

 9. WHAT IS A PERSONAL REPRESENTATIVE, AND WHAT DOES THE PERSONAL REPRESENTATIVE DO?

-The personal representative is the person, bank or trust company appointed by the probate court to be in charge of the administration of the Florida probate estate.
+Under the law of probate, the personal representative is the person, bank or trust company appointed by the probate court to be in charge of the administration of the Florida probate estate.
 The generic term "personal representative" has replaced such terms as "executor, executrix, administrator and administratrix."

 The personal representative is directed by the probate court to administer the probate estate pursuant to